First Aid Instructor Background

 Steve Lewsen is a former ambulance officer and medical lecturer.
 He has been running first aid courses for over 25 years and has personally taught over 20 000 people how to save a life and assist an injured person in a range of different situations.

-Over his career, Steven has conducted well over 1000 free medical seminars for playgroups, child health centres, parenting groups, community organisations and workplaces and has run thousands of first aid courses.
+In addition to running thousands of courses over the years, Steve has conducted over 1000 free medical seminars for playgroups, child health centres, parenting groups, community organisations and workplaces.

-He is well-respected as a guest speaker, he has appeared on Channel 7 News discussing burns treatment and on 18 June 2011, he was interviewed on Nine News after one of his students, who had completed his course a few weeks before, used the information on choking to save the life of her child!
+He has appeared on Channel 7 News discussing burns treatment and was interviewed on Nine News after one of his students, who had completed his course a week before, used the information on choking to save the life of her child.

 He is regularly interviewed on radio regarding first-aid.

 He has also run a medical series on ABC radio in both WA and Victoria, which was credited with saving a number of lives.